-In the first quarter of 2013, the demand for goods and services (actual GDP) was about $958 billion (5.6 percent) less than what the economy was capable of supplying (potential GDP).
+In the third quarter of 2013, the demand for goods and services (actual GDP) was roughly $835 billion (about 5 percent) less than what the economy was capable of supplying (potential GDP).
 This large output gap, which is manifested in a high rate of unemployment and substantial idle productive capacity among businesses, is the legacy of the Great Recession.
 Congressional Budget Office projections show the gap closing slowly over the next several years as actual GDP grows only moderately faster than potential GDP.

-GDP grew at a 2.4 percent annual rate in the first quarter.
+GDP grew at a 3.6 percent annual rate in the third quarter.
 A period of growth of 4 percent or better would be needed to propel the economy back toward full employment more rapidly.

 Job Losses Were Unprecedented

-Although employers began to add jobs in 2010, the economy has recovered only about 6.3 million of the 8.7 million jobs lost between the start of the recession in December 2007 and early 2010.
-As a result nonfarm payroll employment was 1.7 percent (2.4 million jobs) lower in May 2013 than it was at the start of the recession.
+Although employers began to add jobs in 2010, the economy has recovered just over 7.4 million of the 8.7 million jobs lost between the start of the recession in December 2007 and early 2010.
+As a result nonfarm payroll employment was 0.9 percent (1.3 million jobs) lower in November 2013 than it was at the start of the recession.

-The economy is still climbing out of the jobs hole created by the recent recession.
-Total nonfarm employment (private and government combined) had grown on average, by 162,000 jobs a month in the past 39 months — a pace somewhat faster than population growth.
-That has contributed to a gradual decline in the unemployment rate, but much faster job growth will be needed to restore normal labor force participation and high employment in a reasonable amount of time.
+The economy is still climbing out of the jobs hole created by the Great Recession.
+Total nonfarm employment (private and government combined) has grown on average, by 165,000 jobs a month in the past 45 months — a pace somewhat faster than population growth.
+That has contributed to a gradual decline in the unemployment rate, but faster job growth will be needed to restore normal labor force participation and high employment in a reasonable amount of time.

 The Unemployment Rate Rose to Near Its Postwar High...